rizqimtiaz/EcoOracle/README.md

 ### 5. Marketplace & Portfolio

-and aggregate into a global retirement counter.
+Buyers transfer credits between wallets at the dNFT's current price, or retire credits permanently against a beneficiary.
+Retirements are immutable and aggregate into a global retirement counter.
 Invalidated dNFTs cannot be traded — the smart contract reverts.